gyaaniguy/tailwind_do/Readme.md

 ### Features
 - Rapidly creates new html files and tailwindcss projects
-- automatically figures out the html file name
+- Can automatically calculate the next html file name
 - Provides help to compile and run the project
 - Commented source code to make learning even easier.